 All of this means that yes, you can get your friends or family ordained online and the marriage will still be legal, provided that the marriage license is filled out properly and returned to the issuing county within ten days after the ceremony.
 So.
 How do you choose an online church?
 I went searching and settled on the following criteria:

 - Free (or as close to free as possible)

 - No requirement that the person being ordained ascribe to specific religious beliefs

-Using these criteria, I rejected the Universal Life Ministries as having just a smidge too much preachiness and miscellaneous fees that I didn't want to pay.
+Using these criteria, I rejected the Universal Life Church as having just a smidge too much preachiness and miscellaneous fees that I didn't want to pay for my friend officiating a wedding.
 Then I found the American Marriage Ministries, which had as their Guiding Principles: